vaporyjs/vaporyjs-testrpc/README.md

 There’s also special non-standard methods that aren’t included within the original RPC specification:

-* `evm_snapshot` : Snapshot the state of the blockchain at the current block.
+* `vvm_snapshot` : Snapshot the state of the blockchain at the current block.
 Takes no parameters.
 Returns the integer id of the snapshot created.
-* `evm_revert` : Revert the state of the blockchain to a previous snapshot.
+* `vvm_revert` : Revert the state of the blockchain to a previous snapshot.
 Takes a single parameter, which is the snapshot id to revert to.
 If no snapshot id is passed it will revert to the latest snapshot.
 Returns `true`.
-* `evm_increaseTime` : Jump forward in time.
+* `vvm_increaseTime` : Jump forward in time.
 Takes one parameter, which is the amount of time to increase in seconds.
 Returns the total time adjustment, in seconds.
-* `evm_mine` : Force a block to be mined.
+* `vvm_mine` : Force a block to be mined.
 Takes no parameters.
 Mines a block independent of whether or not mining is started or stopped.

 # TESTING